 • 9%: this is the lower tax rate that can apply to income other than capital gains for small taxpayers and businesses that commence their activities with revenues lower than 1.2 million EUR in the first year (certain exceptions apply to this);

 • 0%: the general withholding tax in dividends, interest and royalties for resident companies; different rates of 19% for dividends apply in case of non-resident companies;

 • 23%: the standard value-added tax, with two lower rates of 5% and 8%; a 0% rate is also possible for some types of goods and services.

 Investors should note that VAT registration is not mandatory for all taxpayers.
 The applicable threshold is that of an annual turnover of 200,000 PLN unless the company is engaged in an activity that is not subject to VAT exemptions (for example, the sale of alcohol and tobacco).
-Our team of accountants in Poland
+Our accountant in Poland

 can provide complete assistance for filing VAT returns and offer information about VAT registration in Poland

 are a measure meant to attract foreign investors and avoid the situation when investors are taxed both here and their country of origin.
 When starting a Polish business you might consider taking the qualified advice of an accountant